-Our Insider Trading Policy prohibits the trading of any of derivative securities related to our equity securities at any time, as well as engaging in short selling of our securities or, unless approved in advance by a designated clearance officer, purchases of our securities on margin.
+Our Insider Trading Policy prohibits the trading of any derivative securities related to our equity securities at any time, as well as engaging in short selling of our securities or, unless approved in advance by a designated clearance officer, purchases of our securities on margin.

-Analysis of Risks Presented by our Compensation Policies and Programs
+Analysis of Risks Presented by our Executive Compensation Program and Policies

-The compensation committee conducts an annual review and approval of our compensation strategy, including a review and determination of our compensation peer group used for comparative purposes and a review of our compensation-related risk profile to ensure that our compensation programs do not encourage excessive or inappropriate risk taking and that the level of risk that they do encourage is not reasonably likely to have a material adverse effect on us.
-Our compensation program consists of both fixed and variable compensation.
-The fixed (or salary) portion is designed to provide a steady income regardless of our stock price performance so that executives do not focus exclusively on stock price performance to the detriment of other important business metrics.
+Our compensation committee conducts an annual review and approval of our compensation strategy, including a review and determination of our compensation peer group used for comparative purposes and a review of our compensation-related risk profile to ensure that our executive compensation program does not encourage excessive or inappropriate risk taking and that the level of risk that it does encourage is not reasonably likely to have a material adverse effect on us.
+Our executive compensation program consists of both fixed and variable compensation.
+The fixed (salary) portion is designed to provide a steady income regardless of our stock price performance so that our executives do not focus exclusively on stock price performance to the detriment of other important business metrics.
 The variable (cash bonus and equity) portions of compensation are designed to reward both short-term and long-term corporate performance.
-We believe that the variable elements of compensation are a sufficient percentage of overall compensation to motivate executives to produce positive short- and long-term corporate results, while the fixed element is also sufficiently high such that executives are not encouraged to take unnecessary or excessive risks in doing so.
-Because executive officers receive a significant portion of their compensation.
-Furthermore, the performance goals used to determine the amount of an executive officer's bonus are measures that the compensation committee believes contribute to long-term stockholder value and promote the continued viability of the Company and are often focused on key events related to the overall success of our product development.
+We believe that the variable elements of compensation are a sufficient percentage of overall compensation to motivate our executives to produce positive short- and long-term corporate results, while the fixed element is also sufficiently high such that our executives are not encouraged to take unnecessary or excessive risks in doing so.
+Because our named executive officers receive a significant portion of their compensation in the form of equity, with multiple year vesting, this discourages them from making short-term decisions that may result in long-term harm to the organization.
+Further, the performance goals used to determine the amount of a named executive officer's bonus are measures that our compensation committee believes contribute to long-term stockholder value creation and promote the continued viability of the Company and are often focused on key events related to the overall success of our product development.
 Finally, compensation decisions include subjective considerations, which help to constrain the influence of formulas or objective factors on excessive risk taking.